HannahMarsh/pi_t-experiment/README.md

 - [ ] Ensure that sepal block management does not reveal positional information.
 - [ ] Bug: Why are ~15% of nonce validations failing throughout the run?
 This results in about 5% of all onions being dropped (with $`d = 3`$ )

+#### Bulletin Board: :newspaper:
+- [ ] How does the bulletin board calculate the expected nonces for each node and for each round?
+- [ ] How does the bulletin board calculate which nonces to give to which clients for forming their onions?

 #### Client-Side: :bust_in_silhouette:
 - [ ] Calculate time window for when onion should arrive at each hop.